 COVID-19 has undoubtedly changed the world of business.
 While some industries suffered immense losses, others are benefitting from the newly transformed economic climate.

-Choosing the best industries to invest in isn’t rocket science, but it does require a bit of legwork on your part.
-To help you in your search on small business investing, we’ve rounded up three of the best industries to invest in right now:
+Choosing the best industries to invest money in small business isn’t rocket science, but it does require a bit of legwork on your part.
+To help you in ways to invest in small business your search on small business investing, we’ve rounded up three of the best industries to invest in right now:

 The information technology sector has been one of the leading industries with great potential for growth and innovation.
 This industry offers various investment opportunities from different IT categories, including computer software or electronics, business data processing providers, technological service companies, computer hardware manufacturers, and more.
 Some examples of these companies include Google, (GOOG), Facebook (FB), Apple, (AAPL), and Microsoft (MSFT).